Honeymoon in New Zealand

 Experience the ultimate in New Zealand cafe culture, with more bars, cafes, and restaurants per capita than New York, walk along the waterfront and visit the national museum of New Zealand, Te Papa.

-Climb Mount Victoria for panoramic views, before you head over to Miramar to visit the Weta Workshop, a huge part of the New Zealand film industry and the Lord of the Rings and the Hobbit trilogies, before exploring the golden sand beaches nearby.
+Climb Mount Victoria for panoramic views, before you head over to Miramar to visit the Weta Workshop, a huge part of the New Zealand film industry and the Lord of the Rings and the Hobbit trilogies, before exploring the golden sandy beaches nearby.

 Romantic things to do: Eat out at one of the many great restaurants, we loved Ortega Fish Shack!

 Where to stay: QT Museum Wellington is just near Te Papa and the waterfront, and is a great base for exploring the city (try the high tea as well!) and a bit of luxury for your honeymoon in Wellington.

 Known for its beaches and wineries, the Hawkes Bay region may be left off many honeymoon itineraries because it’s slightly more out of the way.
 However, if you’re spending more time in the North Island or you want to get a bit further off the beaten track, then it’s a great place to explore.